Neonatal intensive care unit: Changing priorities

 The NICU environment provides challenges as well as benefits.
 Stressors for the infants can include continual light, a high level of noise, separation from their mothers, reduced physical contact, painful procedures, and interference with the opportunity to breastfeed.
-To date there have been very few studies investigating noise reduction interventions in the NICU and it remains uncertain what their effects could be on babies' growth and development.
-A NICU can be stressful for the staff as well.
-A special aspect of NICU stress for both parents and staff is that infants may survive, but with damage to the brain, lungs or eyes.
+There have been very few studies investigating noise reduction interventions in the NICU and it remains uncertain what their effects could be on babies' growth and development.
+An NICU can be stressful for the staff as well.
+A special aspect of NICU stress for both parents and staff is that infants may survive, but with damage to the brain, lungs, or eyes.
+When parents arrive at the NICU, they will have the availability to tour the unit and orientation to the various areas and equipment.
+This tour includes information on the different types of equipment used in the NICU, such as incubators, monitors, and ventilators, and how they help to support babies' health and well-being.
+Parental orientation to the NICU helps reduce parental anxiety and improve satisfaction with care.

+Effective communication between health care providers and parents in the NICU is critical for promoting parental involvement and reducing stress.
+Parents are given information on who their primary point of contact is and how they can communicate with the medical staff caring for their baby.

 NICU rotations are essential aspects of pediatric and obstetric residency programs, but NICU experience is encouraged by other specialty residencies, such as family practice, surgery, pharmacy, and emergency medicine.

 Equipment

 Incubator

 An incubator (or isolette or humidicrib) is an apparatus used to maintain environmental conditions suitable for a neonate (newborn baby).
 It is used in preterm births or for some ill full-term babies.

-There is additional equipment used to evaluate and treat sick neonates.
-These include:
+Additional items of equipment used to evaluate and treat sick neonates include:

-Blood pressure monitor: The blood pressure monitor is a machine that's connected to a small cuff which is wrapped around the arm or leg of the patient.
+Blood pressure monitor: The blood pressure monitor is a machine connected to a small cuff which is wrapped around the arm or leg of the patient.
 This cuff automatically takes the blood pressure and displays the data for review by care providers.

-Oxygen hood: This is a clear box that fits over the baby's head and supplies oxygen.
+Oxygen hood: The oxygen hood is a clear box that fits over the baby's head and supplies oxygen.
 This is used for babies who can still breathe but need some respiratory support.

 Ventilator: This is a breathing machine that delivers air to the lungs.
 Babies who are severely ill will receive this intervention.
 Typically, the ventilator takes the role of the lungs while treatment is administered to improve lung and circulatory function.

 Possible functions of a neonatal incubator are: